2021 Annual Report

 Message From The Board Chair and The President & CEO

-We are privileged to present you with the 2014-15 Annual Report for Ruth & Norman Rales Jewish Family Services (JFS).
-Our fiscal year ending August 31, 2015 was another milestone year for the agency.
+We are pleased to present you with the 2020-2021 Annual Report on the activities of Ruth & Norman Rales Jewish Family Services (JFS).
+Our fiscal year runs from September 1, 2020 through August 31, 2021.